vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 ### Standard Indexing Service

 The indexing service operates by accepting individual documents or messages to be indexed.
-In a short period of time, generally a few minutes, the new content will become available in the search index.
+The content will become available in the search index, generally within a second or two.

 ### Indexing Service Definition